 Have you quantified impacts on organic farming or food products separately?

-No - this is still a wish.
+No, although this is something we wish to do.
 Most questions and projects we deal with are for conventional farming.
-It looks like organic farming is not that interested in LCA - off course due to the limitations of food LCAs (e.g. soil quality) which do not capture (yet) well enough some positive aspects of organic farming.
-It's a big wish of our team.
+It looks like organic farming is not that interested in LCA - of course due to the limitations of food LCAs (e.g. soil quality) which do not (yet) capture well enough some positive aspects of organic farming.

 How often are you going to update your database?